HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="image-origins.png",
   caption="Image origins.",
   description="A bar chart showing how many images were served by the same origin as the root HTML page, vs a different (cross) origin.
-On both mobile and desktop, 51% of images are have a different origin than the document that embeds them.
-The other 49% are same-origin.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=391739537&format=interactive", sheets_gid="2134623775", sql_file="img_xdomain.sql"
+On both mobile 50.6% and on desktop 51.1% of images are have a different origin than the document that embeds them.
+The other 49.4% and 48.9% are same-origin.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=391739537&format=interactive", sheets_gid="2134623775", sql_file="img_xdomain.sql"